DrinoSan/gitBot/README.md

 Just a bot to.
 Pulling when there is something to pull.

-#You can start the script in the bacground with the command:
+#You can start the script in the bacground with the command: <br />
 nohup python -u ./checkGit.py &

 This will execute the script in the background and save the outpu in the nohup file.